ElToberino/Tobers_Timeswitch/README.md

 <br>

 ## Important Notes<br>
 This code has been made for ESP8266.
-There is a large number of smart devices availabe basing on this chip - some of them are easily flashable with a custom firmware.
+There is a large number of smart devices available basing on this chip - some of them are easily flashable with a custom firmware.
 Many tips and tutorials can be found in the web explainig how this flashing process can be made.
 I don't give any advise concerning this because it can be (potentially) very dangerous: Most of these devices are working with mains voltage - so modifying these devices can become a life threatening thing, if you don't have the expertise for electrical works!
 As clearly stated in the license *the code is published "without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose."*<br>
 <br>
 **General information about smart devices, smart plugs etc.**<br>